gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   When the DTLS handshake has been completed, the new DTLS connection MUST be used for the DTLS protection of any new ULP user messages, and SHOULD be switched to for protection of not yet protected user message fragments.
-Also after the completion of the DTLS handshake a new SCTP-AUTH key will be exported per
-   {{handling-endpoint-secret}}.
-To enable the reciever to correctly identify when the old DTLS conncetion is no longer in use the SCTP-AUTH key used to protect a SCTP packet MUST NOT be from a newer DTLS conncetion than what has been used to protect any included user message.
+   When the DTLS handshake has been completed, the new DTLS connection MUST be used for the DTLS protection of any new ULP user messages, and SHOULD be switched to for protection of not yet protected user message fragments of partially transmitted user messages.
+Also after the completion of the DTLS handshake a new SCTP-AUTH key will be exported per {{handling-endpoint-secret}}.
+To enable the sender and reciever to correctly identify when the old DTLS conncetion is no longer in use, the SCTP-AUTH key used to protect a SCTP packet MUST NOT be from a newer DTLS conncetion than what has been used to protect any included user message.

    The SCTP API defined in {{RFC6458}} has limitation in changing the SCTP-AUTH key until the whole SCTP user message has been